Runtime-Warriors/Flipper/README.md

-# Flipper - Now called "Edit it Now" as of 11/28
+# Flipper - Now called "Funnel" as of 11/29

 # Milestone 1 - Flipper